krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/multiple_support.png" width="600px" />
   <div style="font-size: 0.9em; color: #555; margin-top: 1em; margin-bottom: 1em;">
-    Figure 3: A presence as a sample of a signal over an interval.
+    Figure 3: A presence mass as a sample of a signal over an interval.
   </div>
 </div>

-A presence may be defined over *any* sub-interval of a signal, as shown in Figure 3.
+A presence mass may be computed over *any* sub-interval of a signal, as shown in Figure 3.

-There are many possible ways of defining a presence from a signal, including across disjoint support intervals.
+There are many possible ways of deriving presence mass from a signal, including across disjoint support intervals.
 All we require is that the interval in question intersects a region of non-zero area that can be reduced to a presence mass.

-So, a presence is best thought of as a *sampled measurement* of the underlying
+So, a presence mass is best thought of as a *sampled measurement* of the underlying
 signal, taken by an *observer* over two specific points in time and reduced to a point-mass measurement over that interval.